qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Chimeric reads
 Chimeric reads occur when one sequencing read aligns to two distinct portions of the genome with little or no overlap.
 This could be like sequence A mapped to 85156-85257 bp of genome, while part of sequence A mapped to 85273-85320 bp of genome.
 Then, sequence A is a chimeric read.
 Chimeric reads are indicative of structural variation.
 Chimeric reads are also called split reads.

+## CRAM (file format)
+Compressed Reference-oriented Alignment Map (CRAM) is a compressed columnar file format for storing biological sequences aligned to a reference sequence.
+CRAM was designed to be an efficient reference-based alternative to the Sequence Alignment Map (SAM) and Binary Alignment Map (BAM) file formats.

 ## Exitron
 Exitrons are exon-like introns located within protein-coding exons.
 Removal or retention of exitrons through alternative splicing increases proteome complexity and thus adds to phenotypic diversity.Exitrons are defined as introns within protein-coding exons that, when retained, maintain the protein-coding potential of the transcript.
 Marquez and colleagues argue that four features distinguish exitrons from other introns: high GC content, absence of stop codons, overrepresentation of a size corresponding to multiples of three nucleotides, and prevalence of synonymous substitutions (as usually observed for exonic sequences).